Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Kasner regimes and bounces

 where the expression $K$ appearing here is a constant of integration.
 By evaluating (\ref{eq:k_ode_main_sketch}) at $s = s_i$ we find that $K \approx \Psi_i + \Psi_i^{-1}$.

 We treat (\ref{eq:k_ode_main_sketch}) as a one-dimensional dynamical system for the unknown $\Psi = \Psi(R)$, and consider what happens as $r \to 0$, i.e.\ $R \to + \infty$.
 Assuming the error to be negligible, the dynamical system (\ref{eq:k_ode_main_sketch}) will prohibit $\Psi$ from growing too large -- in particular allowing us to improve the bootstrap (\ref{eq:k_bootstrap_Psi}).
-This in turn will allow us to improve the bootstrap (\ref{eq:k_bootstrap_r}) due to the definition of $\Psi$ and the upper bound on $r^2 \dot{\phi}$ from (\ref{eq:k_phid}) [recall that bootstrap \eqref{eq:k_bootstrap_Q} has already been improved in the earlier section].
+This, in turn, will allow us to improve the bootstrap (\ref{eq:k_bootstrap_r}) due to the definition of $\Psi$ and the upper bound on $r^2 \dot{\phi}$ from (\ref{eq:k_phid}).
+Recall also that bootstrap \eqref{eq:k_bootstrap_Q} has already been improved in Lemma~\ref{lem:k_prelim_1}.

 Having improved all the bootstraps, the lower bound (\ref{eq:k_bootstrap_r}) allows us to continue the solution all the way to some $s = s_{\infty}$ with $r(s_{\infty}) = 0$.
 To obtain (\ref{eq:k_ode_main}), we again integrate up the second-order ODE (\ref{eq:k_ode_1}), but by determining the constant of integration $K$ teleologically at $R = + \infty$ (i.e.\ $r\rightarrow0$), we get the precise bound for the error term $\mathcal{F}$ as in Proposition \ref{prop:k_ode}.